Geethaka123/TechNotes-application-frontend/README.md

   - Redux: A predictable state container for managing application state.
   - Axios: A promise-based HTTP client for making API requests.
   - React Router: For handling client-side routing.
-  - Material-UI: A popular React UI framework for styling.

 - **Backend**:
   - Node.js: A JavaScript runtime environment.